Dwarves in Middle-earth: In-fiction origins

-Each of the Seven Fathers founded one of the seven Dwarf clans.
-Durin I was the eldest, and the first of his kind to awake in Middle-earth.
-He awoke in Mount Gundabad, in the northern Misty Mountains, and founded the clan of Longbeards (Durin's Folk); they founded the city of Khazad-dûm below the Misty Mountains, and later realms in the Grey Mountains and Erebor (the Lonely Mountain).
-Two others were laid in sleep in the north of the Ered Luin or Blue Mountains, and they founded the lines of the Broadbeams and the Firebeards.
-The remaining four clans, the Ironfists, Stiffbeards, Blacklocks, and Stonefoots came from the East.
+Each of the Seven Fathers founds one of the seven Dwarf clans.
+Durin I is the eldest, and the first of his kind to awake in Middle-earth.
+He awakens in Mount Gundabad, in the northern Misty Mountains, and founds the clan of Longbeards (Durin's Folk); they found the city of Khazad-dûm below the Misty Mountains, and later realms in the Grey Mountains and Erebor (the Lonely Mountain).
+Two others lie in sleep in the north of the Ered Luin (Blue Mountains), and they found the lines of the Broadbeams and the Firebeards.
+The remaining four clans, the Ironfists, Stiffbeards, Blacklocks, and Stonefoots come from the East.
 After the end of the First Age, the Dwarves spoken of are almost exclusively of Durin's line.